Muhamed Subašić

-Muhamed Subašić (born 19 March 1988) is a Bosnian-Herzegovinian footballer who currently plays for Union Ostermiething in the Landesliga West as a left back.
+Muhamed Subašić (born 19 March 1988) is a Bosnian-Herzegovinian footballer who currently is playing for Union St. Radegund.

 Club career

 Subašić and his family moved to Germany during the Bosnian War.
 His only club in Germany was lower league side Rielasingen-Arlen.
 He returned to Bosnia where he played for Omladinac and NK Podgrmeč in lower leagues, before making his debut in the top division in 2008 for FK Laktaši.
 After an impressive season with Laktaši, he signed for big spenders Olimpic Sarajevo in the summer of 2009.

 On 30 August 2011, Subašić was loaned to Dynamo Dresden until 30 June 2012.
 He was to be loaned out to Dynamo Dresden again, this time until the summer of 2014-15, however it was cancelled and Subasic returned to Bosnia temporarily to be loaned out to Belgian team OH Leuven.

 International career

 After being a part of the Bosnian U-21 side in the qualifications for the 2011 UEFA European Under-21 Football Championship, he received his first call-up for the senior team in September 2010 for a qualifying match against Albania.

 On 17 November 2010, he made his debut against Slovakia in a friendly game in Bratislava.
 He earned a total of 3 caps, scoring 1 goal and his final international was a February 2011 friendly match against Mexico.